apache/nuttx/README.txt

 -------------------------

   For many configurations, a DIY set of tools is available for NuttX.
-These tools can be downloaded from the NuttX SourceForge file repository.
+These tools can be downloaded from the NuttX Bitbucket.org file repository.
 After unpacking the buildroot tarball, you can find instructions for building the tools in the buildroot/configs/README.txt file.